Stefflon Don: 2015–2017: Career beginnings

-2018–2020: Secure
+2018–present: Secure and current projects

 In March 2018, Don appeared on the front cover of the final print edition in the 66-year run of NME.

 In March 2018, Don was featured on the remix for American singer Halsey's "Alone" along with American rapper Big Sean.
-The song peaked at number 66 on the Billboard Hot 100, becoming her first entry on the chart and also earned Don her first Dance Club Songs number one.
+The song peaked at number 66 on the Billboard Hot 100, becoming her first entry on the chart, and also earned Don her first Dance Club Songs number one.
 The music video was released on 6 April 2018.

-In March 2019, Don was featured on the Mariah Carey remix for the song "A No No" from her 2018 album Caution.
+In March 2019, Don was featured on the remix for Mariah Carey's song "A No No" from her 2018 album Caution.

 In June 2018, Don was included in the XXL Freshman Class.
 On 17 August 2018, Don released her second mixtape Secure.

 In March 2019, she collaborated with Wiley on the song "Boasty".

 In July 2019, her vocals were featured on XXXTentacion's posthumous track "Royalty".

-2021–present

-On 25 August 2021, Don was featured on a Kiss My (Uh Oh) Girl Power Remix along with Anne-Marie, Little Mix, Raye and Becky Hill.
+On 25 August 2021, Don was featured on the "Girl Power remix" of "Kiss My (Uh-Oh)" by Anne-Marie and Little Mix along with Raye and Becky Hill.

 On 4 June 2022, she participated in the Platinum Party at the Palace, performing with Jax Jones and Nandi Bushell, to mark the Platinum Jubilee of Elizabeth II.

+In June 2023, she visited and paid her respects to the late rapper Sidhu Moose Wala at the village of Moosa in Punjab, India.
+Don previously collaborated with Sidhu on the song "47" in 2019.
+It reached No. 17 on the UK Singles Chart.

+In 2024, Don contributed to the soundtrack of Arcane: Season 2, providing vocals for the track "Renegade".

 Personal life

-She gave birth to her first child, a son named Jaylen, at 17 years old.
+She gave birth to her first child, a son named Jaylen, at 17 years old in 2008.

 She is the sister of rapper Dutchavelli.